Just one block North of Lefferts Manor is a Townhouse that recast row house living in PLG.

 And we’re not kidding.

-The area is home to some of the most remarkable townhouse architecture in New York City.
+The area is home to some of the most remarkable townhouse architecture in New York City, most of which can be found in Lefferts Manor.

-But the architects of that day applied small variations on a theme in homes throughout the neighborhood.
+But the architects of that day applied small variations on the Victorian era theme present in homes throughout the neighborhood.

 That is until one decided to rethink what row house living could be in 1925 Brooklyn, free of all the era’s 19th century tradition.